esl/MongooseIM/doc/user-guide/push-notifications/Push-notifications.md

 #### Advantages
 * No need to use PubSub at all
 * More efficient (PubSub has a considerable impact on heavily loaded systems)
-* Simpler client-side usage — Read about the [client side configuration here][client-side].
+* Simpler client-side usage — Read about the [client side configuration here][client-side]

 #### Drawbacks
-* If the client application is build to create the push PubSub node, this might require a migration for such client — as he attempts to create the node, the server will answer with an IQ error stanza if the domain is not shadowed (using `virtual_pubsub_hosts`).
+* If the client application is built to create the push PubSub node, this might require a migration for such client — as he attempts to create the node, the server will answer with an IQ error stanza.
 If migrating the client side is a problem, there's a solution for that [in the module section][mod_event_pusher_push_plugin]

 #### Virtual PubSub hosts